olus2000/esolangs-reverse-engineering/1/README.rst

    3. disassembly-3.0.txt_ - code section of the binary disassembled by hand into something assembly-like, with comments, notes, and addresses.

+5. `addition-attempt.txt`_ - A working program for adding two digits.
+I am not ready to explain how it works, but there's a lot of comments inside.

 .. _raw: ./raw/
 .. _tools: ./tools/